 Virtual508.com Accessible Web Publishing Wizard

-A Word Document can also be converted to HTML with the Virtual508.com Accessible Web Publishing Wizard - external link for Microsoft Office.
+A Word Document can also be converted to HTML with the Virtual508.com Accessible Web Publishing Wizard for Microsoft Office.
 It is only available for the Windows operating system and requires the .NET framework.
 It should work with Office 2000-2007.
 The Wizard is not a free tool, but there is a demonstration version available that allows conversion of a limited number of pages or slides.
 The Office conversion tool is probably better suited for PowerPoint presentations.
-There is a Best Practices for Microsoft Word - external link reference manual that will inform you how to mark up the document so that the Word to HTML conversion process will be smoother.
+There is a Best Practices for Microsoft Word reference manual that will inform you how to mark up the document so that the Word to HTML conversion process will be smoother.

 Convert Word to PDF